CSO Tricolorul Breaza: History

-Tricolorul, with Florin Stăncioiu as head coach, finished the 2008–09 season as runners-up in the 3rd Series of Liga III and promoted to Liga II after won the promotion play-offs against Oțelul Galați II and CSO Ovidiu.
+Tricolorul, with Florin Stăncioiu as head coach, finished the 2008–09 season as runners-up in the third series of Liga III and promoted to Liga II after won the promotion play-offs against Oțelul Galați II and CSO Ovidiu.
 The squad included the following players: Bogdan Sava, Marius Anghelache, Andrei Stoica, Samson Nwabueze, Rareș Forika, Ionuț Petcu, Cristian Apostol, Mihai Olteanu, Daniel Șandru, Radu Bumbăr, Marian Băeșu, Bogdan Marinescu, Valentin Turiac, Georgian Ghiță, Marius Dascălu, Alin Liuba, Marius Vișan, Andrei Vasilescu, Marian Ghiorghiță.
 In Cupa României, Tricolorul reached, for the second time in a row, the Round of 32, but lost 1–2 to Oțelul Galați.

-In the 2009–10 season, Tricolorul Breaza debuted in the Second Division, but despite a good start in which it accumulated 9 points from their first five matches, the team led by Florin Stăncioiu finished 16th out of 18 in the Series I being spared from relegation due to the withdrawal of FC Baia Mare from Liga II.
+In the 2009–10 season, Tricolorul Breaza debuted in the second division, but despite a good start in which it accumulated 9 points from their first five matches, the team led by Florin Stăncioiu finished 16th out of 18 in the Series I being spared from relegation due to the withdrawal of FC Baia Mare from Liga II.

-In the summer of 2010, after the bankruptcy of the original Politehnica Iași, the owner Constantin Anghelache moved Tricolorul Breaza to Iași and merged with Liga V team Navobi Iași to formed ACSMU Politehnica Iași, leaving the Breaza town without a football team.
+In the summer of 2010, after the bankruptcy of the original Politehnica Iași, the owner Constantin Anghelache moved Tricolorul Breaza to Iași and merged with Liga V team Navobi Iași to form ACSMU Politehnica Iași, leaving the Breaza town without a football team.

 In order to continue the football legacy of Breaza, in June 2010, was founded Precizia Breaza, which was enrolled in Liga V – Prahova County, the fifth tier of the Romanian football league system.

-In the 2010–11 season, Precizia, with Cornel Vasilescu as head coach, played in the West Series of the fifth division and finished in seventh place.
-The next season saw Precizia promoted to Fourth Division after won the West Series of Liga V - Prahova County.
+In the 2010–11 season, Precizia, with Cornel Vasilescu as head coach, played in the West Series of the fifth division and finished in 7th place.
+The next season saw Precizia promoted to fourth division after won the West Series of Liga V - Prahova County.

+In the first season after returning to the fourth division, Precizia finished in 12th place.
+In 2013, Precizia was absorbed into the newly formed multi-sport club club CSO Tricolorul Breaza, which ended the 2013–14 season in 12th place.

+In the following seasons, Tricolorul finished 7th in 2014–15, 13th in 2015–16, 12th in 2016–17, 8th in 2017–18, and 6th in 2018–19.
+The 2019–20 season was interrupted in March 2020 due to the COVID-19 pandemic, with the team from Breaza in 2nd place at the time.

+The 2020–21 season was played in a short tournament with just four teams due to the high costs generated by the medical protocol requirements.
+Tricolorul finished the tournament in 3rd place.

+After finishing 4th in the 2021–22 season, Tricolorul earned promotion to Liga III at the end of the 2022–23 season.
+The team coached for twenty-one rounds by Constantin Plăvache, then by Marius Vișan, finished 1st in Liga IV Prahova County and won the promotion play-off against Daco-Getica București, 3–3 on aggregate and 9–8 on penalty shoot-outs.